 - Dry Mustard

 There are phases to smoking a pork shoulder after it has been trimmed and seasoned.
-And generally we plan 1 hour and 15 minutes a pound for total cook time including the rest period.
-Better to be done early.
-The cooler will keep the shoulder warm for hours.
+Generally, we plan 1 hour and 15 minutes per pound for total cook time, including the rest period.

 - Smoke – Target 250 degrees Fahrenheit for the first 3 – 4 hours.